 All dentists are accustomed to seeing molar teeth that have been patched with fillings four or five times over the years, and front teeth with 2 or 3 millimeters of height worn away.
 These changes happen slowly, so we don't always notice them.
 Even as dentists, sometimes we forget to take a step back and think about the overall condition of our patients' teeth, instead just focusing on some immediate specific problem (for example, a cavity or a chipped tooth) that we notice during a checkup.
 Maybe we all need to stop and appreciate that a molar you had at age six will very likely STILL be present, but maybe a little worse for the wear, 7 or 8 decades later.
 Very few things in our lives last as long as our teeth (how long does a set of tires last, for example?)

 As the years gradually take their toll, even with regular checkups and routine care, sometimes we realize that the "drill and fill", tooth-by-tooth approach to dental care is leaving us with an increasingly disordered, random set of teeth.
-This is not to criticize routine single-tooth dental care (virtually all dentists provide such care for several hours a day), but merely to point out that sometimes a more whole-smile approach is what we need in order to help meet your goals as our patient.
+This is not to criticize routine single-tooth dental care.
+Most of what we do is single-tooth oriented, all day long, for most of our patients.
+But when the entire mouth has been damaged by decay or other problems, a whole-smile approach is going to be crucial to the treatment planning process.

 Health issues and other "big-picture" factors (not always just a lack of brushing and flossing) can accelerate the deterioration of a set of teeth.
 For example, somebody who is taking blood-pressure medications might develop a dry mouth ... and saliva protects against decay, so cavities might begin to show up quickly in such a situation.